activeagenda/documentation/Readme.md

 * aa-patch: consecutive version numbering e.g. -> X.X.345.X
 * aa-xmlbase: consecutive version numbering e.g. -> X.X.X.23

-BOf:: is using consecutive version numbering and is indepenendent from the framework versioning.
+BOf:: is using consecutive version numbering and is  independent  from the framework versioning.

 ## Installation of the Active Agenda framework and BOf::
-The description has been prepeared for Linux and a person having a basic knowledge of Linux, PHP, MySQL and Apache.
+The description has been prepared for Linux and a person having a basic knowledge of Linux, PHP, MySQL and Apache.
 The installation has been tested on Debian and Ubuntu 12 TLS hosted as Microsoft Azure Virtual Machine (classic).

-The reference setup of [BOf::](https://activeagenda.github.io) can be downloaded as VMware virtual machine from https://www.dropbox.com The virtual machine allows interactive investigation of all configurations.
+The reference setup of [BOf::](https://activeagenda.github.io) can be downloaded as a VMware virtual machine from https://www.dropbox.com The virtual machine allows interactive investigation of all configurations.
 It is highly recommended way of investigating the framework and the application as well as a sandbox for first development/admin activities.

-The description assumes root access rights on a debian derivat server.
+The description assumes root access rights on a debian derivate.

 As the preparation for installation:
 * Download the latest release of [aa-base](https://github.com/activeagenda/aa-base/releases/latest) to your home directory on the server